Background pattern

 Use in children and adolescents

-This medication has not been studied in children and adolescents.
-Your doctor may prescribe 100 mg capsules of Cresemba to children and adolescents with a body weight of at least 32 kg.
+The use of Cresemba 100 mg capsules has not been studied in children and adolescents.
+Your doctor may prescribe Cresemba 100 mg capsules to children and adolescents with a body weight of at least 32 kg.

-There are other presentations of the medication that are more suitable for children or adolescents who cannot swallow capsules; consult your doctor or pharmacist.
+Other forms of the medicine are more suitable for children or adolescents who cannot swallow capsules; consult your doctor or pharmacist.

 Take this dose until your doctor tells you otherwise.
-The treatment duration with Cresemba may be longer than 6 months, if your doctor considers it necessary.
+The duration of treatment with Cresemba may be more than 6 months if your doctor considers it necessary.

 If you take more Cresemba than you should

-If you take more Cresemba than you should, consult a doctor or go to the hospital immediately.
-Bring the medication packaging with you so the doctor knows what you have taken.
+If you take more Cresemba than you should, talk to a doctor or go to the hospital immediately.
+Take the medicine package with you to show the doctor what you have taken.

 • tingling, decreased sensitivity, or tactile sensation,

-• difficulty perceiving things, hot flashes, anxiety, joint pain,
+• problems perceiving things, hot flashes, anxiety, joint pain,

 • palpitations, increased heart rate, increased sensitivity to light.